cockroachdb/docs/v21.2/deploy-cockroachdb-on-aws.md

 {% include cockroachcloud/use-cockroachcloud-instead.md %}

 {{site.data.alerts.callout_info}}
-If you need a license to use [Enterprise features](enterprise-licensing.html), obtain a private offer link on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-ph5bx6fhm4nlq) or see [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/) to learn about custom pricing.
+If you need a license to use [{{ site.data.products.enterprise }} features](enterprise-licensing.html), obtain a private offer link on the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-ph5bx6fhm4nlq) or see [CockroachDB Pricing](https://www.cockroachlabs.com/pricing/) to learn about custom pricing.
 {{site.data.alerts.end}}

 ## Before you begin